trg5pdx/civlike/README.md

 The game should launch once it's done compiling and you should see the map, the player cursor, and a few of your units.
 If you wish to run the game again later, you can run the executable in target/debug/ called civlike instead of building again.

+# Flags
+You can run the game with some flags to change how the game will run.
+Currently, the only two flags that exist are:

+`-verbose` lets you see all messages in the message log (Warning, will print out a lot of messages)
+`-godmode` for now, the only thing it does is extend the view range of your units to be very far, so you can get a good look at how the world generates.

+To run these flags, run either:

+`cargo run -- <FLAG HERE>`
+or
+`./target/debug/civlike <FLAG HERE>`

 # Key for symbols
 +: player cursor; lets you move over the tiles and get information about the game world
 i: units